pikesley/pikesley.org.astro/p.org/src/pages/blog/2024/06/04/the-best-weekend-you-can-have.md

 ### The Design

 Seeing the beautiful Solarpunk Network design on *everything* really made EMF feel whole in a way it maybe hasn't before.
-Some of our first-timers said it felt like a properly-established festival (which I guess it is now, but I drunk beer and watched Dr Who under the M1 in 2012 so maybe it's difficult to see from here), and I think the unifying power of the design is a big part of that.
+Some of our first-timers said it felt like a properly-established festival (which I guess it is now, but I drank beer and watched Dr Who under the M1 in 2012 so maybe it's difficult to see from here), and I think the unifying power of the design is a big part of that.

 ### Sunday Afternoon